cjam/react-native-spotify-remote/CONTRIBUTING.md

 - Make sure the _Unreleased_ section in [Changelog](./CHANGELOG) has been updated with changes
 - Update any contributors (see below for adding contributors)
 - Make sure all changes have been committed
-- run `npm release` and follow instructions
+- run `npm run release` and follow instructions

 ### Adding Contributors